Milan Balažic: Political career

 In the period of the Slovene Spring Balažic was a member of the Alliance of Socialist Youth of Slovenia, the autonomous branch of the Communist Party.
 At the time of the JBTZ trial he acted as its representative in the Igor Bavčar's Committee for the Defence of Human Rights.
 He was the vice president of the League of Communists of Slovenia where he led, together with Borut Pahor the pro-reformist wing which advocated social-democratisation of the party, immediate implementation of democracy, joining the European Union and independent Slovenia.
 Later he became a member of the ruling Liberal Democracy of Slovenia.
 In the 1992 Slovenian parliamentary election, he was elected a member of the National Assembly of Slovenia.
 During the 10-day war in Slovenia he attended the parliamentary sessions wearing the military uniform of the territorial defence forces.
 In 2016 he established the political movement The New Future.

 Diplomacy

 In 1996 Balažic continued his career in diplomacy.
 At the Ministry of Foreign Affairs (Slovenia) he held the position of an undersecretary of state and acted as the head of the Department for Analysis and Development.
 He was the founder of the first Slovenian diplomatic academy.
 In 2008 he took the position of state secretary for strategic affairs and the Ministry's official spokesman.

 Between 2011 and 2014 he served as the Ambassador of the Republic of Slovenia to Australia, New Zealand, Indonesia and Association of Southeast Asian Nations.
+President Pahor recalled him in June 2014 due to the presence of convicted paedophile Nicholas Oman at the opening of the consulate in Melbourne in March 2014, which upset the Australian Slovenian community.
+Balažic said that Prime Minister Alenka Bratušek had engaged him to conduct secret diplomatic activities related to Oman, but Bratušek denied this.